Combat Kelly and the Deadly Dozen: Premise

 The series featured Corporal Kelly as the leader of a team of convicted criminals who serve in the army during the Second World War to pay for their crimes.
+Kelly is a Boston boxer who, against his better judgment, kills his opponent in the ring.
 The character of Happy Sam Sawyer, who was Nick Fury's commanding officer in Sgt.
-Fury, also appears in the series, the characters from the two series crossed over occasionally.
+Fury, also appears in the series, and the characters from the two series crossed over occasionally.
 The series featured a racially diverse cast much like its precursor, but unlike the characters in the previous series, the so-called Deadly Dozen was much more morally loose, as the series features them sometimes committing war crimes, such as shooting unarmed non-combatants.
 The final issue of the series, named "Did You Ever See A Dozen Die?!", ends with virtually every main character dying, something which was unprecedented at the time of its release.

 Reception

 Michael Aushenker of The Comics Reporter stated in his 2009 review of the final issue that he had never seen a finale like it before and that it was "bad-ass" in his opinion.
 Aushenker described the issue as brutal and twisted.
 He added that he believed that it was the most sadistic issue of a comic book ever published with the Comics Code Authority's seal of approval.
 He also explained that he was shocked that the author and artist got away with it, despite the fact that most of the violence was implied off screen.
 Aushenker went on to say that he believed that the writer, Gary Friedrich, was more worthy of a medal than the series' main character and namesake, Michael Kelly, for having written it.